Abbeville Athletics: 1934–1940

 In late 1934, the Abbeville Athletic Association was accepted into the year-old Evangeline Baseball League as one of two expansion teams or the league's second season.
 At the same time, the club accepted an offer from the Nashville Vols, an affiliate of the New York Giants to establish a training camp and affiliation agreement.
 For the 1936 season, the Athletics affiliated with the Fort Worth Panthers of the Texas League, but in 1937 the Athletics changed owners and announced they would field an independent, unaffiliated team, saying that the Nashville and Fort Worth affiliations had not proved "satisfactory from a financial standpoint" and failed to deliver the talented players the team needed.
-Player turnover was extraordinarily high for the 1936 Athletics with more than 50 players rotating through the team's rooster during the season.
+Player turnover was extraordinarily high for the 1936 Athletics with more than 50 players rotating through the team's roster during the season.

 In March 1940, the Athletics' owner I.M.
 Goldberg, in a dispute with the Evangeline League's leadership, surrendered the team's franchise.
 A group of local citizens sought to raise funds to keep the team in Abbeville and in the league, but ultimately the franchise was lost.